-\ Why exclude the cost of admission?
-The admissions paid by attendees are excluded from the analysis because those dollars are captured in the operating budgets of the participating nonprofit arts and culture organizations and, in turn, are spent by the organization.
+^{} Why exclude the cost of admission?
+The admissions paid by attendees (if applicable) are excluded from the analysis because those dollars are captured in the operating budget of White Bear Center for the Arts and, in turn, are then spent by White Bear Center for the Arts.
 This methodology avoids "double-counting" those dollars in the study analysis.